supercollider/supercollider/README_WINDOWS.md

       $> cd pa-build
       $> cmake -G "MinGW Makefiles" ..\supercollider\external-libraries\portaudio

-- build.
-As SC links statically to PA by default, it is enough to build the target portaudio_static:
+- build:

-      cmake --build . --target portaudio_static
+      cmake --build .

-The resulting file `libportaudio_x86.a` should go into the folder `x86\portaudio\lib` next to the SC source.
+The resulting file into the folder `x86\portaudio` next to the SC source.
 The folder `portaudio` must also contain a folder `include` with the header file `portaudio.h`.
 Copy it from the include-folder in the portaudio source:

     x86
         portaudio
-            lib
-                libportaudio_x86.a
+            libportaudio_x86.dll
+            libportaudio_x86.dll.a
+            libportaudio_static_x86.a
             include
                 portaudio.h

 If Cmake finds a portaudio library in the defined location at the beginning of a SC build, it will not run the embedded portaudio build, but use the provided library.
+The SC build preferrs the dll over the static library.
+So if you want to link statically, zou have to remove the .dll and .dll.a from the folder.

 #### VS